 The trio first got together in 1990, to play the music of Thelonious Monk.
 Not long after that, their repertoire consisted solely of Michiel Braam's compositions.

-Colors was inspired on the texts of American poet and radio voice Ken Nordine.
-For the program Change This Song he wrote 18 small compositions, which can be played in any given order, mood or style.
+The program Colors was inspired on the texts of American poet and radio voice Ken Nordine.
+For the program Change This Song Braam wrote 18 small compositions, which can be played in any given order, mood or style.
 All titles are anagrams of 'change this song', a reference to the trio's playful approach to the music.

 In 2010 they presented the 'Trio BraamDeJoodeVatcher Quartet'.
 For this project they invited a different guest musician for each performance: Fred Anderson, Michael Moore, Paul Dunmall, Larry Coryell, Louis Sclavis, Taylor Ho Bynum, Mats Gustafsson, Nils Wogram, Miklós Lukács and Ferenc Kovács to name a few.
 2 albums were issued with recordings of this program,

-Up until recently Trio BraamDeJoodeVatcher used written compositions as the starting point for their improvisations.
-At the moment the trio takes a different approach and focuses completely on improvisations.
+Up until 2015 Trio BraamDeJoodeVatcher used written compositions as the starting point for their improvisations.
+The last years the trio took a different approach and focused completely on improvisations.